jameel1k/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming
-Python Object Oriented Programming, I have made a project on making a pount coin.
+Python Object Oriented Programming, I have made a project on making a pount coin using methods and classes.